sergei-mironov/litrepl/docs/usage/general-concepts.md

 recognize the sections.
 Some aspects of the recognized grammars, such as section labels, could be configured.

-As an illustration, consider the combined usage of Litrepl and Vim with the [Vimtex](https://github.com/lervag/vimtex) plugin to edit and preview LaTeX documents instantly.
+As an illustration, consider the combined usage of Litrepl (via the [Vim plugin](./vim-plugin.md)) with the [Vimtex](https://github.com/lervag/vimtex) to edit and preview LaTeX documents instantly.

 <video controls src="https://user-images.githubusercontent.com/4477729/187065835-3302e93e-6fec-48a0-841d-97986636a347.mp4" muted="true"></video>
 (Note: some browsers might refuse to play the video)